 Almost a year ago, Rio Tinto shares hit a 52-week low of 4354p on 18 November 2021.
 They then soared to peak at 6,343p on 3 March, before falling steeply.
 Despite its volatility, this share has risen by 17.4% over 12 months.

 At the current share price, Rio is valued at a whopping £88.1bn, making it a FTSE 100 powerhouse.
 Yet this stock looks too cheap to me on fundamentals.
 Its price-to-earnings ratio of 5.8 translates into a bumper earnings yield of 17.2%.

 At 9.8% a year, Rio Tinto shares offer one of the highest dividend yields in the London market.
 Even better, this is covered 1.8 times by earnings, offering solid support for this payment.
 Hence, I don’t mind banking a nearly double-digit cash yield while waiting for the global economy (and Rio’s shares) to recover.

 However, in the event of a deep recession, Rio’s revenues, earnings and dividends could take a big beating.
 Indeed, it last cut its dividend in 2016.
 But we’re willing to shoulder those risks for long-term rewards!

-The post 2 dirt-cheap FTSE 100 dividend stocks I’d buy and hold in this stock market crash appeared first on The Motley Fool UK.
+The post 2 dirt-cheap FTSE 100 shares I own for passive income appeared first on The Motley Fool UK.

-Peter Stephens owns shares of Barratt Developments and British American Tobacco.
-The Motley Fool UK has no position in any of the shares mentioned.
-Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
-Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.
+Cliffdarcy has an economic interest in Lloyds Banking Group and Rio Tinto shares.
+The Motley Fool UK has recommended Lloyds Banking Group.
+Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services, such as Share Advisor, Hidden Winners and Pro.
+Here at The Motley Fool, we believe that considering a diverse range of insights makes us better investors.